ABOUT RESTORATION COUNSELING

 I want to learn who you are because one size does

 not always fit all when it comes to therapy.

 Other Areas of Focus

-Adjustment, Acculturation, Anger, Anxiety, Child anxiety/phobias, Couples, relationships, Cultural adaptation, Depression, Hopelessness, Immigration difficulties, Reconciliation, Racial/cultural identity, Sexual orientation/identity, Spirituality, Stress, Trauma, Work/academic stress, and many more!
+Adjustment, Acculturation, Anger, Anxiety, Child anxiety/phobias, Couples, relationships, Cultural adaptation, Depression, Feminism, Grief, Hopelessness, Immigration difficulties, Intersectionality, Life transition, Reconciliation, Racial/cultural identity, Sexual orientation/identity, Spirituality, Stress, Teen anxiety, Teen depression, Teen stress, Trauma, Women's issues, Work/academic stress, and many more!